New

 interview_idstringUnique identifier for this interview.
 Use this for all subsequent API calls.

-session_tokenstringToken required for session-scoped operations like completing the interview.
+session_tokenstringToken required for session-scoped operations like sending messages and completing the interview.
 Pass it as X-Session-Token header.

 initial_messagestringThe first message from the interviewer.
 Display this to the respondent.